Andrapyre/cortex-kafka-connector-docs/content/docs/config/overview.md

 ### Configuration Types

 There are two ways to configure the cortex kafka connector.
-One way is through kafka properties files and the other is through environment variables (only supported in docker).
-The docker image has built-in support for environment variable configuration.
-Before the connector runs, these environment variables are converted to two properties files which are then loaded into the connector.
-Environment variables are supported to enable ease of use.
+One way is through kafka properties files, supported in every production environment.
+If the connector is running in docker, users can optionally configure environment variables for the docker image which will be converted into kafka properties.

 ### Advanced

-Advanced configuration is currently only supported for docker instances.
+Advanced configuration is currently only supported for docker instances, as well as for AWS MSK via S3.